boingball/DB-Network-Scanner/ReadMe.md

 # DB Network Scanner
-A Windows application that Scans local networks quickly - Getting IP, MAC, MACVendor, and if supported using SMTP public -  Uptime, Serial, Name, Model, Infom If you have a working SnipeIT Asset Management - Can link via API to get details using MAC Address.
+A Windows application that Scans local networks quickly - Getting IP, MAC, MACVendor, and if supported using SMTP public -  Uptime, Serial, Name, Model, Info If you have a working SnipeIT Asset Management - Can link via API to get details using MAC Address.

 ![Screenshot of the DB Network Scanner application window, showing the application after a network scan has been done.](/assets/DB-Network-Scanner-UI.png)